-When preparing a transmission, the text first had to be translated
+When preparing a transmission, the text first has to be translated

 into numbers, as the Speicher is not capable of sending letters.

-The MODE selector was then placed in the record position (REC) and
+The MODE selector is then placed in the record position (REC) and

-the START button was pressed to place the memory counter at the start
+the START button is pressed to place the memory counter at the beginning

 The numbers are then entered in groups of five that are separated by